Abdulazharuddin77/ZEPTO_SQL_DATA-ANALYSIS./README.md

   FROM 'data/zepto_v2.csv' WITH (FORMAT csv, HEADER true, DELIMITER ',', QUOTE '"', ENCODING 'UTF8');
 ```
 ### 3 Data Understanding & Exploration
-----Once the data is loaded, several exploratory checks are performed:
+  Once the data is loaded, several exploratory checks are performed:
 - Total number of records is calculated
 - A preview of the dataset is examined to understand column structure
 - Null value checks are applied across all fields